 Prof. George Karuku

-Contact Chairman, LARMAT at: firstname.lastname@example.org
+or Contact Chairman, LARMAT at: firstname.lastname@example.org